Hip and Knee Care LibraryYour source for articles written and reviewed by AAHKS member surgeons

 Getting a Good Night’s Sleep after Hip or Knee Replacement Surgery

-Usually around the second or third week after surgery, you will start to increase your activity levels while at the same time decrease your narcotic use.
+Usually around the second or third week after surgery, you will start to feel better and increase your activity levels while at the same time decrease your use of pain medication.
 This often coincides with having a difficult time sleeping.
 When this occurs, you should take your pain medication an hour before bed to achieve better comfort and help restore your sleep cycle.
 A few days off from strenuous activity or physical therapy will not inhibit your recovery, but can have a tremendous effect on your ability to fall asleep and stay asleep.

 Overall, sleep deprivation after total joint replacement is manageable through pain management, the occasional use of sleeping pills, and activity modification.
-If all else fails, it is advisable to call your surgeonwho can help you manage sleep disturbances during the postoperative period.
+If you find these don’t work, call your surgeon who can help you manage sleep disturbances as you continue to recover after surgery.